simOne3107/R4CogPsy/README.md

 8. `fill`

-Below is a list with the possible shapes which can be used in a scatterplot generated with **ggplot2**:
+Below is a list with some of the possible shapes which can be used in a scatterplot generated with **ggplot2**:

 <img src="http://ggplot2.tidyverse.org/reference/scale_shape-6.png" width ="500">